 Another home specifically for African American children did not appear until ten years later in 1918, when the seeds were sown to establish the McLean County Home for Colored Children.
 Alexander and Cedonia Barker began the Home in a house they rented at 510 W. Jackson Street by taking in the seven children (ages three months to fifteen years) of Charles and Nellie Luster.
 Cedonia was friends with Nellie, who died of influenza during the Flu Pandemic of 1918-1919.
 The father, Charles, had followed soon after.
 Having no children of their own, the Barkers continued to take in dependent or semi-dependent children until their home was too full and they moved to a larger house located at 1203 W. Moulton Street (now West MacArthur Avenue).

 Before the McLean County Home for Colored Children was established, the only place in Bloomington-Normal that accepted children of color was the Soldiers’ Orphans’ Home (renamed the Illinois Soldiers’ and Sailors’ Children’s School in 1931).
-To be eligible for entry into the Soldiers’ Orphans’ Home, it was necessary to be a child of a veteran, or as of 1907, under the age of eight and have lived in the state of Illinois for at least four years.
-There were two two homes for orphaned, indigent, or neglected children in Bloomington-Normal: the Girl’s Industrial Home (later renamed the Lucy Orme Morgan Home for Girls) and Victory Hall (for boys), but neither institution allowed African American children to live there.
+To be eligible for entry into the Soldiers’ Orphans’ Home, it was necessary to be a child of a veteran, or as of 1907 (thought 1924), under the age of eight and have lived in the state of Illinois for at least four years.
+There were two homes for orphaned, indigent, or neglected children in Bloomington-Normal: the Girl’s Industrial Home (later renamed the Lucy Orme Morgan Home for Girls) and Victory Hall (for boys), but neither institution allowed African American children to live there.

 The McLean County Home for Colored Children was officially established as an organization in September 1920.
 In December of that year, the State of Illinois granted the Home a charter.
 For many years, this was the only home for African American children outside of Chicago to be licensed by the State of Illinois.
 The Home served both McLean and Peoria counties.
 There was no home for African American children in Peoria County, so the county provided the Home with a monthly allowance for its children that were sent there.
 The children who lived at the Home came from a variety of situations.
 Some of them were orphans, while others came from otherwise broken homes.
 Some of the children may have had single or widowed parents still alive, but who had no resources to feed or watch their children as they struggled to find work.
 And still others had both parents living who were fortunately able to partially support them financially.
 Before official recognition, the Home was funded by the support of four Christian churches in Bloomington (called the Missionary Union), some aid from the county, and whatever money the Barkers—who served as superintendent and matron of the Home—could solicit from friends and other organizations.
 After its official organization, the Home was included in city-wide fundraising campaigns such as the United Welfare Campaign and Community Chest.
 Additionally other local organizations contributed to the support of the Home.
 One example was that the Domestic Art, Jennie McLean, Woman’s Club, and West Side Woman’s Club collaborated to provide an electric washer to the Home.
 The Benefit Club donated $300 to build a boys’ toilet and lavatory.